nichtich/token_word/README.md

 For most convenience the Docker file can be used for setup including an example hypertext:

+1. Clone or copy the content of this repository

-1. Build Docker image
+2. Build Docker image

         docker build --tag token_word .

-2. Run Docker image and listen on Port 5000
+3. Run Docker image and listen on Port 5000

         docker run -p 5000:5000 --rm token_word

-3. Open <http://localhost:5000/> with a web browser
+4. Open <http://localhost:5000/> with a web browser

-4. Log in with user `user` and password `password`
+5. Log in with user `user` and password `password`

-5. Open sample document "Summary" and enable "show embedded quotes":
+6. Open sample document "Summary" and enable "show embedded quotes":
     <http://localhost:5000/tokenWord.pl?action=showDocumentQuotes&docOwner=user&docID=3>

 ### Install from sources

-1. Clone or copy the content of this repository.
+1. Clone or copy the content of this repository

 2. Install required Perl modules: